ShahroodRC/WRO2025-FE-ShahroodRC/README.md

   This setup enabled direct power and I2C communication via EV3’s sensor port without needing external regulators or level converters.
 Continuity and voltage checks confirmed proper signal routing; runtime tests validated stable behavior in all modes.

+  **Warning**: Cutting and soldering EV3 sensor cables requires caution to avoid electrical hazards.
+Ensure the EV3 Brick is powered off and use insulated tools.
+  1. Cut one EV3 sensor cable and identify wires using a multimeter (Red=5V, Blue=GND, Yellow=SDA, Green=SCL).
+  2. Solder Red to Pixy 5V, Blue to GND, Yellow to SDA, Green to SCL.
+  3. Insulate White and Black wires with electrical tape.
+  4. Test connections with a multimeter before powering on.

 > ⚠️ *All unused wires were safely insulated to prevent short circuits.
 The electrical integrity of the system was validated using both multimeter and long-duration load testing.*

 - **Heat and Overload Protection**: The EV3 Brick includes internal thermal sensors and current-limiting features, protecting against overheating or short circuits during prolonged operation.